 Man Group PLC is an investment company based in London, founded in 1783 by James Man as a sugar brokerage.
 In 2015, it declared its revenue at $1.135 billion.
 It has different investment branches which use different investment techniques and trading strategies.
 A few of the branches use hedging as their main trading strategy.

 They use this trading strategy on many financial instruments.
 The main financial instruments where the hedge funds concentrate are stocks.
 Hedge fund analysts at Man Group try to find the fair value of stocks and then compare them with the real price.
 After that, they go long on an undervalued stock and go short on an overvalued stock.
 This strategy minimizes the risk which might come from other factors such as market sentiment.
-If other market forces prevail, the two trades combined will end up in break even, if not then both trades will end up in profit.
+If other market forces prevail, the two trades combined will end up breaking even.
+If not, then both trades will end up in profit.

-As you can see, hedging is a very profitable trading strategy which minimizes the risk and exposure a lot.
+As you can see, hedging strategies are a very profitable forex trading strategy which minimizes the risk and exposure.
 That´s the reason many of the large trading firms use this trading strategy and that´s why they´re called hedge funds.
 Going long on a forex pair and going short on another forex pair which is positively correlated (as we explained in the AUD/USD and NZD/USD example) will likely result in a small profit in the worst scenario.
-If the things go as expected, then you will sit on a big profit if you use the hedging strategy.
+If things go as expected, then you will sit on a big profit if you use hedging strategies.